 The idea here is, you completely don’t want anything to do with high oxalates if you are facing kidney stone pains and at the same time are lactose-intolerant.

 You also don’t want something complicated during your morning preparations bearing in mind you don’t have time to waste.
 That’s your low oxalate meal plan for breakfast!
 (You can also create your low oxalate diet pdf from these foods by placing them on an excel sheet in a neat order, then pdf the document).

-Low Oxalate Lunch Ideas
+Low Oxalate Lunch Ideas and custom Recipes

 Unless you really need to exceed limits, it is always advisable that you eat a small serving of food as your lunch.
 This can be halve the portion you take for dinner.

 But if you are doing some heavy work you can have a full serving (with the idea being, don’t eat what can’t be digested.)